 The instruction and practice of flag football as a lifetime activity.
 Emphasis will be placed on learning the fundamentals of flag football through various drills and games.
 Meets two periods a week for one-half of a semester.

-Credits: 1 Prerequisite: Open to all students except intercollegiate athletes in their respective sports.
+Minimum Grades - Prerequisite Text area: Open to all students except intercollegiate athletes in their respective sports.
+Credits: 1